UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 !!! info "Learning outcomes"

     - This is a short introduction in how to reach the calculation/compute/worker nodes
-    - Use the UPPMAX documentation
-    - Run simple jobs in the batch system
+    - Know when to run interactive and when to use batch system
     - Run interactively on compute nodes
-    - Know when to run interactive and when to use batch system
+    - Run simple jobs
     - Plan your jobs
     - Check the progress of your jobs
+    - Use the UPPMAX documentation

 ???- info "Notes for teachers"